tekknolagi/ddcg/post.md

 interpreter first to help me nail down the expression types and their expected behavior---and then wrote a small test suite to exercise it and find bugs.
 I didn't get so far as writing a full parser or anything[^tiger-impl], just the AST types.
-Here are the expression datatypes.
-They look similar enough to the
+Here are the expression datatypes[^unique-ptr].
+They look similar enough to the talk:
-talk:

 [^tiger-impl]: I have half of a small [Tiger][tiger] implementation in C++
     sitting around, which includes a reasonable homemade lexer and parser.
 I